How to tell if you're burnt out

 Whether you find yourself waking through the night, unable to get up without multiple alarms, or asleep as soon as you clock off, changes in sleep patterns are telling.

-Every day is a “bad day”
+Every day is a bad day

 When was the last time you had a good day spent working or studying?
-If you can't think of one, you may be burned out.
+If you can't think of one, you may be burnt out.
 A relatively good (or OK) day shouldn’t be too hard to come by.

-How to recover from burnout?
+How to recover from burnout

 Taking care of burnout is about more than making it to work on time or meeting study deadlines.
-Untreated burnout can have adverse impacts on mental health.
+Untreated burnout can have adverse impacts on your mental health.

 The good news is, no matter your circumstances, there are simple ways to reduce feelings of prolonged mental exhaustion.